FTLam11/fronk-tolks/README.md

 ---

 # Economical VS Thorough

-  * Better to ship code quickly than wait until everything's tested.
+* Better to ship code quickly than wait until everything is tested.
 * Design principles are useful, but most teams waste too much time on them.
 * Most teams lack sufficient understanding of their dependencies.
 * It's okay for everyone on a team to maintain separate coding styles.

 ---